ibm-cloud-docs/transit-gateway/helpful-tips.md

 * To configure a VPN as a backup for a Direct Link connection, you must ensure that routes from the Direct Link are preferred.
 To do so, you can leverage mechanisms, such as AS Path prepending or MED (Multi-Exit Discriminator) on your on-premises device.
 * Only VPN gateways with dynamic routing enabled are available to connect to a transit gateway.
 The selected region and zone determine which Transit Gateway routers the VPN gateway connects to.
 * Specifying a zone is optional if the VPN gateway and the transit gateway are in the same multi-zone region (MZR); in that case, the connection uses the VPN gateway's zone.
+* VPN gateway connections are not supported on redundant global transit gateways.
+A VPN gateway can be connected to only one transit gateway at a time and cannot be attached to multiple transit gateways in a redundancy group.
+For more information, see [Planning considerations for VPN gateways](/docs/vpc?topic=vpc-planning-considerations-vpn#dynamic-route-based-connection-considerations).

 ### CIDR block requirements
 {: #vpn-cidr-requirements}